Fry Bread – Parāoa Parai

 - Add the puehu parāoa (flour), pata kua rewaina (melted butter) and tote (salt).
 Stir until a rough dough forms.

-- After 30 minutes, stretch and fold it 12 times.
+- After 30 minutes of rising, stretch and fold it 12 times.
 Pull the dough from the side of the bowl, stretch it high and place it in the middle.
 Turn the bowl a quarter turn and repeat that process 12 times.
-This helps the dough stay light.
 Reference the video for a visual aid.
-Cover and rise for 45 minutes.

 - If the oil starts over heating, remove from the heat for a minute or so to bring the heat down.
 If you don't have a thermometer, eye ball it.
 As a guide, if one side of the fry bread browns before a minute of being in the oil, it is too hot and may result in the middle being under cooked.